 "Halloween Kitty Cat Fairy" by Blonde Blythe

-I made this fairy very Gothic-looking, with chalky-white skin and blood-red eyes.
-Her dress is festively designed with rows of hissing kitty heads encircling the skirt.
-Her kitty companion is so ugly, he's cute, with big, bi-color eyes.
+I made this fairy very Gothic looking, with chalky-white skin and blood-red eyes.
+Her dress, festively designed, has rows of hissing kitty heads dangling from ribbons and encircling the skirt.
+Her kitty companion, also in the Halloween spirit, holds a curious pumpkin over his head with his tail.
+Sporting bi-color eyes, the cat is so ugly, he's cute!

 "Green Halloween Blythe Witch" by Blonde Blythe